bitovi/hatchify/doc/guides/customizing-your-list.md

   const TodoColumn = hatchedReact.components.Todo.Column
   ```

-- By setting the `field` property on our `Column`, we're telling Hatchify to apply our customizations to the column that corresponds to the `name` field on our record.
+- By setting the `field` property on our `Column` to `name`, we're establishing our `Column` as being a Custom column.
+What this does is tell Hatchify to apply our customizations to the column that corresponds to the `name` field on our record.

   ```tsx
   <TodoColumn